lorenzoantei/SuperColliderOnUniHiker/README.md

 # SuperCollider Software | UniHiker board
 Install the SuperCollider audio synthesis software on your DFRobot UniHiker development board

-initiate a ssh session to your DFRobot Development Board.
+initiate a SSH session to your DFRobot Development Board.

 Follow the steps below:
 ```